 Now let’s get down to the nitty-gritty.
 How exactly do companies like Equifax calculate your credit score?
 Here’s the approximate breakdown that most major credit score formulas use.

-- The majority, or 35%, of your credit score is payment history.
+- The largest share, or 35%, of your credit score is payment history.

 - About one-third, or 30%, of the calculation relies on how much you owe.